MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-about-finished-production-order-costs.md

 ---
-title: About Finished Production Order Costs | Microsoft Docs
+title: About Finished Production Order Costs
-description: Finishing the production order is an important task in completing the costing lifecycle of the item that is being produced.
-Final costs, including variances in a standard cost environment, actuals in a FIFO, Average, or LIFO cost environment, are calculated using the Adjust Cost - Item Entries batch job.
+description: Finishing the production order is key to completing the costing lifecycle of a production item.
+Final costs are calculated in Adjust Cost Item Entries batch job.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.search.keywords: ''
-ms.date: 04/01/2021
+ms.date: 06/16/2021
 ms.author: edupont
-ms.openlocfilehash: b250a495504272b93565752043c23e1988ca1dab
+ms.openlocfilehash: 9168ea7644390446f4e7a2cd8950d483d43e1013
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 06/30/2021
-ms.locfileid: "5781077"
+ms.locfileid: "6324065"
 ---
 # <a name="about-finished-production-order-costs"></a>About Finished Production Order Costs
 Finishing the production order is an important task in completing the costing lifecycle of the item that is being produced.
 Final costs, including variances in a standard cost environment, actuals in a FIFO, Average, or LIFO cost environment, are calculated using the **Adjust Cost - Item Entries** batch job, which allows for financial reconciliation of the costs of item production.
 For a production order to be considered for cost adjustment, the status must be **Finished**.
 It is therefore critical that upon completion, the status of a production order is changed to **Finished**.